 The annual faculty led program to Germany has been one of the most popular short term study abroad opportunities offered through the School of Business.

 The 10 day, 3 city and 3 credit program offers company tours, automobile factory visits, cultural activies and the opportunity to interact with students and faculty at a German university.
 The group will visit the Hochschule in Hannover (HH) , and be accompanied by HH students as we explore the cities of Berlin and Munich.
 The program has been designed to enhance international business understanding while immersing students in German culture.

 The course is taught in seminar format and students will be reviewed based on the value they add to the course.
 Students will be required to attend 3 to 4 pre-trip class meetings and possibly 1 post-trip meeting.
 Course Requirements include an oral presentation, personal Journal, papers, and professional, responsible behavior, 24/7.

 To be announced.
-Applicants should be aware that a deposit payment of 50% of the program fee will be due within 1 week of notification of acceptance.
+Applicants should be aware that a deposit payment of 50% of the program fee will be due December 3, 2016.

 For more information contact: